 In Japan, the main types of tax you will have to pay are income tax and residence tax.
-An 8% consumption tax (Shohi-zei) is charged on all purchases.
+The consumption tax (Shohi-zei) rate is 10%, except for food stuffs and drink items (excluding alcohol) that rate is 8%.
 There are also taxes for owning cars and property.

 Table of Contents